platformsh/platformsh-docs/reference/toolstacks/php/configure-php.md

 ### Measuring PHP worker memory usage

-To see how much memory your PHP worker processes are using, you can open an [SSH session](using/use-SSH) and run `ps -eF | grep 'RSS\s\|php-fpm\W\+pool web'`.
-The value under the `RSS` column is the size being used by an active request.
+To see how much memory your PHP worker processes are using, you can open an [SSH session](using/use-SSH) and look at the PHP access log:

-It's generally advisable to set the request memory to a value somewhat higher than the typical request usage in order to allow for variation between requests.

-> **note**
-> The sizing hints only influence the number of PHP workers that will be available.
-> It has no impact on the maximum allowed memory usage of a particular request.
-> For that, set the `memory_limit` via a custom `php.ini` file.
+    less /var/log/php.access.log

+In the fifth column, you'll see the peak memory usage that occurred while each request was handled.
+The peak usage will probably vary between requests, but in order to avoid the severe performance costs that come from swapping, your size hint should be somewhere between the average and worst case memory usages that you observe.

 ## Custom php.ini